positiondev/hworker/README.md

 Not stable.
 This hasn't been used in production yet.
 Don't trust it!

+## Important

+The expiration of jobs is really important.
+It defaults to 120 seconds, which may be short depending on your application (for things like sending emails, it may be fine).
+The reason why this timeout is important is that if a job ever runs longer than this, the monitor will think that the job failed in some inexplicable way (like the server running the job died) and will add the job back to the queue to be run.
+Based on the semantics of this job processor, jobs running multiple times is not a failure case, but it's obviously not something you _want_ to happen, so be sure to set the timeout to something reasonable for your application.

 ## Overview

 To define jobs, you define whatever serialized representation of the